-

 Charles Arthur Blake married Mary Elizabeth Beyl on 24 July 1901 in Marion County, per Indiana, Marriage Index, 1800-1941.
 According to Indiana, Select Marriages Index, 1748-1993, Charles’ father was Z. Blake.
 Charles was born in 1878 in Indiana.
 His mother’s name was Forsha.

-Charles and Mary lost a pregnancy on 5 September 1905 when the baby girl was still born.
+Charles and Mary lost a pregnancy on 5 September 1905 when the baby girl was stillborn.
 Her cause of death was noted as Congenital Syphilis, the immediate cause was Asphyxia.

 Charles remarried on 5 September 1918.
 He married Clara S. Parker in Marion County, Indiana.
-He was 29 years old at the time.
+He was 39 years old at the time.

 Charles Arthur Blake registered for the World War I Draft on 12 September 1918 per U.S., World War I Draft Registration Cards, 1917-1918.
 At the time, he lived at 327 Fulton Street, Indianapolis, Marion County, Indiana.
 He was 39 years old.
 His birthdate was listed as 24 July 1879.
 He was a truck driver with Sanitary Milk Company at 1214 Southeastern Avenue in Indianapolis.
 His wife was Clara S Blake.
-He described himself as Tall with a Medium build, blue eyes and light brown hair.
-He reported a ruputre and crooked arm.
+He described himself as Tall with a Medium build, blue eyes, and light brown hair.
+He reported a ruptured and crooked arm.

-According to the 1920 United States Federal Census, Charles and Clara lived at 252 Rural Street with his daughter Mary B. Charles was 40 years old, Clara was 33, and Mary was 11.
+According to the 1920 United States Federal Census, Charles and Clara lived at 252 Rural Street with his daughter Mary B. Charles was 40, Clara was 33, and Mary was 11.
 Charles owned the house.
 Clara was born in Maryland.
 Her father was born in North Carolina.
 Charles, his parents, and his daughter were born in Indiana.
 Charles still worked as a driver at the Milk Company.

 In 1930, per U.S. City Directories, 1822-1995, Charles and Clara lived at 703 N. Sherman Drive, Indianapolis, Indiana.
 Charles was a Clerk at the time.